The BerkelBike Pro

 HOW DOES A BERKELBIKE PRO WORK?

-You can support the movement of your legs with the strength in your arms and shoulders.
-This allows your legs to cycle in a full circle, even if your legs have lost a lot of strength and coordination.
-During cycling, you can distribute the effort over all of your limbs, this means tired body parts can rest.
+The leg movement is supported by the strength in the arms and shoulders.
+This allows the legs to move in a full circle, even if they have lost a significant amount of strength and coordination.
+The effort is distributed evenly over all the limbs; this means tired body parts can rest.

 James McKune (SCI, T6) talks about the BerkelBike Pro

 JOHNNY BEER TIMMS – COMPLETE SCI (C5/6)